Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 Please share your file(s) with the timekeeper as soon as you get back to the camp site.

-Somebody on-site will co-ordinate the download and sharing of OAO data from the Motions.
+Somebody on-site may help co-ordinate the download and sharing of OAO data from the Motions.

-ESP, LISA, Locosys, COROS, Garmin or Apple devices will have to be provided individually.
+ESP, SYRAC, LISA, Locosys, COROS, and Garmin devices will have to be provided individually.

-Please ensure your sail number is included in the names of the files that you send.
+Please ensure your sail number is included in the names of all files that you send.

 WeTransfer is a great way to share files but WhatsApp or e-mail are also acceptable.